CESNET/exafs/README.md

 ## Change Log

+- 0.5.4 - Right click menu on adress / Whois or Copy to clipboard
+- 0.5.3 - Dashboard update, forms with default action
+- 0.5.2 - API v2 with new keys
+- 0.5.1 - Bug fixes
+- 0.5.0 - New format of LOG table in database. **Run migration scripts to update your DB**.
+Removed foreign key user_id, author email is stored directly to logs for faster grep text search.
+- 0.4.8 - Enhanced String Filtering
-- v0.4.7 - Multi neighbor support enabled.
+- 0.4.7 - Multi neighbor support enabled.
 See config example and update your config.py.
-- v0.4.6 - Route Distinguisher for VRF is now supported.
+- 0.4.6 - Route Distinguisher for VRF is now supported.
 See config example and update your config.py.